simon-duchastel/solenne-chat/.ai/ai-context.md

 - `composeApp/src/wasmJsMain`: web-specific code

 # General Philosophy, Principles, and Best Practices
-- **Code Sharing**: Maximize code reuse across platforms through Kotlin Multiplatform.
+- Maximize code reuse across platforms through Kotlin Multiplatform.
 Prefer generic code over platform-specific code.
-- **Compose First**: UI is built only using Jetpack Compose. **Do not** use other UI frameworks
+- UI is built only using Jetpack Compose. **Do not** use other UI frameworks
-- **Kotlin DSL**: Use Kotlin DSL in Gradle and version catalogs in a .toml file for build configuration
+- Use Kotlin DSL in Gradle and version catalogs in a .toml file for build configuration
-- **Modularity**:
-- **Testing**: UI should have `@Preview` functions covering all major use-cases.
+- UI should have `@Preview` functions covering all major use-cases.
 Circuit presenters, repositories, and other business logic should have unit tests.
-- **Dependency injection**: annotate objects with `@Inject` to dependency inject them into the hierarchy.
+- annotate objects with `@Inject` to dependency inject them into the hierarchy.
+- anytime you change the `libs.toml` or `build.gradle.kts` file, run `./gradlew sync` after you're done.